Decimal Arithmetic FAQ

 Minimum representable number

 The magnitude of the smallest (tiniest) non-zero number that an encoding can distinguish.
-This is the smallest subnormal number.
+This may be a subnormal number.

 Here’s a table illustrating the terms above, just showing positive numbers.
 The symbols on the left are sometimes used to refer to certain values.
 Example values are shown on the right are for the 32-bit decimal encoding with 7 digits of precision (decimal32).